 Want to Graduate with Distinction?
 Clever you, because writing a thesis hones transferrable skills.
 Working closely with a professor, you will identify: a research question, the database(s) necessary to answer that question, significant patterns in those databases, an argument that will explain patterns cogently, and then write it all up in clear prose understandable to the non-specialist.
 These are all skills attractive to law schools, medical schools, business schools (good reasons why our majors succeed professionally).

 Want to ask questions and express your thoughts in class, talk to the professor outside of class, etc?
 Our low majors-to-professors ratio guarantees you’ll get a lot of individual attention.
 The average class size is small (advanced language classes average 5-10 persons; civilization courses, 10-20).

 6,000 Duke undergrads can't all be your BFFs.
 Our majors get to know each other pretty well—in classes, at CLST events, and through the Classics Collegium.
-(The Collegius is a club for people interested in antiquity—majors, minors, or just fellow-travellers).
+(The Collegium is a club for people interested in antiquity—majors, minors, or just fellow-travelers).
 Classical Studies majors can talk, share their discoveries, brainstorm over solutions to problems, with a cohort of people engaged in the same intellectual interests.